Documentation

 • latency?: number

-The time it takes to send and receive a payload from the server.
-Will be null if ping option is false.
+The time it takes to receive back a response after sending a small payload to a server, in milliseconds.
+Will be null if the ping option is false.

 • status?: DynamicObject